 We are employing the Cell-in-a-Box® technology as a platform to develop therapies for solid cancerous tumors using targeted chemotherapy.
 Our live-cell encapsulation technology-based therapies consist of encapsulating different types of genetically modified living cells depending on the disease being treated.
-For our leading product candidate, a therapy for pancreatic cancer, about 10,000 genetically modified live cells that produce an enzyme which converts the chemotherapy prodrug ifosfamide into its cancer-killing form are encapsulated in porous, spherical, pinhead-sized capsules, composed largely of cellulose.
+For our leading product candidate, a therapy for pancreatic cancer, about 10,000 genetically modified live cells that produce an enzyme that converts the chemotherapy prodrug ifosfamide into its cancer-killing form are encapsulated in porous, spherical, pinhead-sized capsules, composed largely of cellulose.
 About 300 of these capsules are placed in the blood supply as close to the tumor in the pancreas as possible.
 Then about one-third the normal dose of the chemotherapy prodrug ifosfamide is given to the patient intravenously.
 The prodrug is normally activated in the patient’s liver.
 By activating the prodrug near the tumor using the Cell-in-a-Box® capsules, our cellular therapy acts as a type of “artificial liver.”
 Using this “targeted chemotherapy,” we are seeking to create an environment that enables optimal concentrations of the “cancer-killing” form of ifosfamide at the site of the tumor.
 Because the cancer-killing form of ifosfamide has a short biological half-life, we believe that this approach results in little to no collateral damage to other organs in the body.
 We also believe this treatment significantly reduces tumor size with no treatment-related side effects.

 As shown above, the presence of the capsules in the blood vessel leading to the tumor do not prevent the blood flow to the tumor.